Anti-spam protection in EOP

 Unsubscribe from bulk email If the message was something that the user signed up for (newsletters, product announcements, etc.) and contains an unsubscribe link from a reputable source, consider asking them to simply unsubscribe.

-Standalone EOP: create mail flow rules in on-premises Exchange for EOP spam filtering verdicts: In standalone EOP environments where EOP protects on-premises Exchange mailboxes, you need to configure mail flow rules (also known as transport rules) in on-premises Exchange to translate the EOP spam filtering verdict so the junk email rule can move the message to the Junk Email folder.
-For details, see Configure standalone EOP to deliver spam to the Junk Email folder in hybrid environments.
+Standalone EOP: create mail flow rules in on-premises Exchange for EOP spam filtering verdicts: In hybrid environments where EOP protects on-premises Exchange mailboxes, you need to configure mail flow rules (also known as transport rules) in on-premises Exchange.
+These mail flow rules translate the EOP spam filtering verdict so the junk email rule in the mailbox can move the message to the Junk Email folder.
+For details, see Configure EOP to deliver spam to the Junk Email folder in hybrid environments.

 Prevent good email from being identified as spam